Bukovina Germans

 Their main demographic presence lasted from the last quarter of the 18th century, when Bukovina was annexed by the Habsburg Empire, until 1940, when nearly all Bukovina Germans (or approximately 100,000 people) were forcefully resettled into either Nazi Germany or Nazi-occupied regions in Central-Eastern Europe as a part of the Heim ins Reich national socialist population transfer policy.

 Nowadays, most of the Bukovina Germans still left in Bukovina live in the bigger urban settlements of Suceava (Suczawa) and Rădăuți (Radautz) in Suceava County (Kreis Suczawa) as well as sparsely throughout other rural settlements in the center and southwest of the county.
 Otherwise, a significant Bukovina German diaspora can be found in Germany and Austria as well as in North America (more specifically in the United States and Canada) and South America (for example, in Argentina).
+In addition, the smaller community of Zipser Germans (Zipser Deutsche) still living in Suceava County, southern Bukovina, Romania, can be perceived as part of the Bukovina German community as well, in the greater sense that is.

 Historical overview

 According to the 1910 Imperial Austrian census (which recorded inhabitants according to language), the Bukovina Germans represented an ethnic minority accounting for approximately 21.2% of the multi-ethnic population of the Duchy of Bukovina (Herzogtum Bukowina).
 Of those 21.2%, a large proportion was represented by German-speaking Jews.
 Excluding the Jews from this figure, however, the Germans in Bukovina constituted a minority of approximately 73,000 people (or 9.2%).

 Subsequently, in absolute numbers, 75,533 ethnic Germans (or about 9% of the population) were registered in Bukovina when it was still part of the Kingdom of Romania (as per the Romanian population census of 1930).
 Historically, some of them developed their own dialect over the course of several hundred years which they called Buchenländisch, while others speak a series of other distinct German dialects, depending on their region of origin.

 After the end of World War II, several thousand ethnic Germans still remained in southern Bukovina (according to an estimate c.
 7,500), but many of them emigrated to West Germany before the fall of communism in Romania in 1989.
 In addition, few resettled Germans returned as well.